A Five Minute Exercise to Begin Meditating

 Five Minutes to Begin Meditating

 The first step to meditating is understanding what it is.
-You can read a full description here, but for our brief lesson now, simply understand that it is not about emptying your mind of all thoughts.
+For our brief lesson now, simply understand that it is not about emptying your mind of all thoughts.
 It’s about recognizing the thoughts in your head, without reacting, without getting pulled in to the emotions that accompany thoughts.

 Find a quiet place where you will not be disturbed for three minutes.
 It may be tough, but think about anywhere you won’t be disturbed.
 You can sit in your car, go to an empty conference room if you are at work or even talk a walk in the woods.